What are Pipe Fittings?

 - For Wrought Product (WP) Dimension is covered in

 - ASME B16.9- which is standard for Factory-made Wrought Butt-welding Fittings for size NPS 1⁄₂ to NPS 48” and

 - And B16.28- which is standard for Wrought Steel Butt-Welding Short Radius Elbows and Returns for size NPS 1⁄₂ to NPS 24”

-- For Forged Fittings Dimension are covered in
+- For Forged Fittings, Dimensions are covered in,

 - ASME B16.11- a standard for Forged Steel Fittings that covers Socket Welding and Threaded fittings

 Special Thanks to Sophie Shi & Mr. Tom for providing Images.
-You can Visit their website for your further product inquiry.
+You can visit their website for further product inquiries.